dolphindb/release/1.30/README.md

 - Function `cast` returned empty when converting a vector of STRING type to a tuple. (**1.30.19**)

-- When aggregating multiple INT128 columns of an in-memory table, an error “The function min for reductive operations does not support data type INT128” occurred. (**1.30.19**)
+- When aggregating multiple INT128 columns of an in-memory table, an error "The function min for reductive operations does not support data type INT128" occurred. (**1.30.19**)

 - `getFunctionView` did not return some function view bodies. (**1.30.19**)